crystal-ruby/pages/spiritual.md

 is not just from my old ideas, which is nice in itself.
 A certain freshness and the fact that i am not just going over old ground.
 No, it's from any old ideas that i am aware of.

-I just noticed another crystal project with similar goals, but sort of more traditional choices.
+I just noticed another sapphire project with similar goals, but sort of more traditional choices.
 Ie llvm to generate binaries and a more static aproach.
 And that would have been me as a younger version.
 Now i go the long way because i know i have all the time i need, and what matters is direction, not speed.